 In this game, each player takes the part of a Princess, desperately seeking to vanquish her sisters and marry the Prince, assassinate him, inherit the dowry and then succeed to the throne.

-They do this by using unusual items, setting up complicated plots and spending the money they intend to inherit.
+You will do this by using unusual items, setting up complicated plots and spending the money you intend to inherit.